Fair use (trademark law)

 Nominative fair use of a mark may also occur within the context of comparative advertising.

 Under U.S. Supreme Court precedent, the fair use defense in trademark law is not precluded by the possibility of confusion.
 However, courts may consider the possibility of confusion in analyzing whether a use is fair or not.
 Intent to show confusion is also relevant; hence, as a general rule the trademark should be used no more than necessary for the legitimate purpose.
 By the same token, use of a word mark is preferred to a logo, and a word mark in the same style of type as surrounding text is preferred to a word mark in its trademarked distinctive type.

+Fair use in different jurisdictions

+China

+In China, fair use is also permitted for trademarks but the doctrine revolves around the impact on consumers' ability to identify the source of the goods or services.
+The China Supreme Court's official interpretation of the trademark law directs judges to determine whether a disputed use is "in a manner that is likely to cause confusion" to the public, in which case the use gives rise to civil liability.